 Investment policy and strategy

-Core investment: At least 80% of the fund is invested in high yield bonds issued by companies located in any country, including emerging markets*, which may be denominated in any currency.
+Core investment: At least 80% of the fund is invested in lower quality bonds, denominated in any currency, and issued by companies located in any country, including emerging markets.

-Other investment: The fund may also invest in bonds issued by governments, investment grade corporate bonds, asset-backed securities, cash and assets that can be turned quickly into cash.
+Other investment: The fund may also invest in, asset-backed securities, contingent convertible debt securities, cash and assets that can be turned quickly into cash.